Wreathies: Agency in Play

 Because children were getting tired and the final two levels weren’t truly adding learning value, I removed them.

-To help children see their progress, I added a bar showing how many levels they’d finished and how many remained.
+To help children see their progress, I added a progress bar showing how many levels were completed and how many remained.

 To keep the experience engaging, I added small sound cues so every action felt noticed and the momentum continued.